Almond Flour Scones

 - Line a baking sheet with parchment paper and set it aside.

-- To the bowl with the eggs; add the maple syrup, oil of your choice, lemon zest, and vanilla extract.
-Stir it all together to marry the ingredients a bit and make sure the zest is evenly distributed.
+- To the bowl with the eggs, add the maple syrup, oil of your choice, lemon zest, and vanilla extract.
+Stir it together to marry the ingredients and make sure the zest is evenly distributed.

 - Add the egg mixture to the dry ingredients in your big mixing bowl and mix well until it is a well-combined dough.